Chief-Ethical-Programmer/Cybersecurity-Portfolio/Lab-Setups/DVWA/README.md

 sudo apt install -y docker.io docker-compose   # To install the docker engine and docker compose on the main system
 ```
 ## Download the docker-compose.yml
 Download and save the file in a seperate DVWA folder.
-It contains all the necesaary DVWA container configuration information.
+The file contains all the necesaary DVWA container configuration information.

 ## Go to the DVWA folder via termianl